Skip to main content

 Kazy Sausage

-Premium horse meat sausage - delicacy served cold or added to beshbarmak.
-Rich, fatty, smoky flavor.
+Premium horse meat sausage, a delicacy served cold or stirred into beshbarmak.
+Rich, fatty, and smoky.

 Baursaki